 In 2016 Jean-Sélim was invited by Sir András Schiff to give solo recitals at major venues in Europe and the USA as part of his Building Bridges concert series, supporting new talents.
 Highlights included recitals at the Tonhalle Zurich, Palais des Beaux-Arts Brussels, Weimar Pfingst Festival, Schumannfest Düsseldorf and the Buttenwieser Hall, 92Y Art Center in New York.

 Jean-Sélim has performed widely in Europe, highlights including appearing at Wigmore Hall, the Palau de la Música (Barcelona), the Sendesaal (Bremen), Lucerne Festival, Lavaux Classics, Rolston Hall (Banff), Trasimeno Festival and Festspiele Mecklenburg-Vorpommern.
 In 2016 he made his debut at Carnegie’s Weill Recital Hall in New York and in 2017 was selected by Young Classical Artists Trust (YCAT).
+Future engagements include recitals in Spain, Switzerland, Germany and the UK.
+He takes part in Kronberg Academy’s Chamber Music Connects the World, performs a Mozart Concerto with Sinfonia ViVA and returns to Wigmore Hall.

 As a composer his works have been performed by Heinz Holliger, Antje Weithaas, Patricia Kopatchinskaja, Sylvia Nopper, Gilles Colliard and Einar Steen-Nokleberg, and by ensembles including the Orchestre de Chambre de Toulouse, Swiss Chamber Soloists, Camerata Bern, Zürcher Kammerorchester and Ensemble Sequence.
 An interest in cinema has led him to collaborate with several directors, writing the soundtrack for Love After Sunrise by Hadi Ghandour, which won prizes at the LA International New Wave Festival and Norwich Festival in 2011.